 Research indicates that 67.7% of consumers are influenced by online reviews when making major purchasing decisions.
 Reviews and testimonials are indicators of transparency, reassuring consumers of your brand’s trustworthiness.
 Additionally, they provide social credibility.
 Potential customers are more likely to believe in your brand’s quality if they hear it from another source.

 To build trust online, you need to meet consumer expectations.
 This can be done by considering all aspects of your digital presence (e.g. website, email, social media).
-Carefully consider all of your channels to ensure brand consistency, demonstrate your reputation, provide valuable content, and offer quick and helpful communication.
+In conclusion, your marketing team or digital agency should carefully consider all of your channels to ensure brand consistency, demonstrate your reputation, provide valuable content, and offer quick and helpful communication.